Steam is a feature of many higher end dryers these days.

 Dryers with steam seem to be an option in almost every dryer brand for a premium.

 The two most common questions are what does the steam do, and is it worth the extra cost?

+First, let's talk about how steam is used in a dryer.
 There are three main steam cycles available on dryers.

 One of the most common is a steam refresh cycle.
 This cycle adds moisture and heat to the clothes left in the dryer too long.
 At the end of the cycle, the dryer runs at a lower temperature to help release wrinkles.

 Wrinkle release cycles are very similar except it will operate at the end of the drying cycle.
 This cycle adds time at the end of the cycle to add steam and periodically tumble the load after the drying cycle is completed.
 This cycle allows for flexibility in the timing of removing the clothes out of the dryer, without having to worry about set in wrinkles.

 The other steam cycle available is just a steam option added to almost any cycle.
 This option is different because this will add steam during the actual drying cycle rather than just at the end like wrinkle release or as an independent cycle like steam refresh.
 Use this cycle to prevent wrinkling on more wrinkle prone clothes like silks.

 Dryers with steam will cost more than the dryers without steam within the same brand, but really save the hassle of ironing either a huge load or a favorite shirt before a night out.

 Most non-steam dryers have similar cycles, but are not as effective without steam.

 Electrolux steam dryers range from $899 - $1,399.
 Their $939 model EIMED55IIW is their most popular and is fully featured.